VOICeVIO/RemoteControl.Voiceroid/README.md

 ### VOICEROID2
 For VOICEROID2, you can import `AI.Talk.Editor.Api.dll` from VOICEROID2 itself to access the API.

-* If you're using 64bit VOICEROID2, your program have to be 64bit.
+* When using 64bit VOICEROID2, your program have to be 64bit.
 Use `ttsControl.Initialize("VOICEROID2 (x64)");` to initialize.
-* If you're using 64bit VOICEROID2, your program have to be 32bit.
+* When using 32bit VOICEROID2, your program have to be 32bit.
 Use `ttsControl.Initialize("VOICEROID2");` to initialize.

 ### A.I.VOICE
 For A.I.VOICE, currently you must use `AI.Talk.Editor.Api.dll` from this repo (also appeared in `VOICeVIO.RemoteControl.CLI`) to access the API.